Dank Alley, Stench Of Urine And Dead Cat

 Well, not the back door; that much was obvious; it had been bricked up for years, and so had all the windows.
-All you could see was a single granite step next to an old-fashioned cast-iron trash bin — the kind that was bolted to the ground, and so impossible either to steal or empty.
+All you could see was a single granite step next to an old-fashioned cast-iron trash bin — the kind that was bolted to the ground, thus equally impossible either to steal or empty.
 But nobody cared about the trash collector… Hmm.

 I pointed to the bin.
 “Why would you brick up the door and leave that behind?”